Learn how to start a welding business or let us help you get started on your entrepreneurial journey today, with expert support guaranteed.

 After you’ve come up with a few names that could be a good fit, check to see if any are already in use in your state.
 You don’t want to create marketplace confusion or open yourself up to a lawsuit.
 Plus, check if the names you want are available as website addresses (URLs) and social media handles.

-Once you pick a name, register the domain name and handles on whatever social media platforms you plan to use.
+Once you pick a how to name a business, register the domain name and handles on whatever social media platforms you plan to use.
 You can call your welding business by two different names if you set up a DBA nickname.

 After you register your welding business with your state, use your registration documents to open bank accounts.
 Don’t mix personal banking with business finances since that “pierces the corporate veil” and may erase your LLC’s liability protection.